material-components/material-components-web/packages/mdc-checkbox/README.md

 <label for="basic-disabled-checkbox" id="basic-disabled-checkbox-label">This is my disabled checkbox</label>
 ```

-Note that `mdc-checkbox--disabled` is necessary on the root element to prevent hover states from activating.
+Note that `mdc-checkbox--disabled` is necessary on the root element of CSS-only checkboxes to prevent hover states from activating.
+Checkboxes that use the JavaScript component do not need this class.

 ### Using the JS Component